AI-READI/aireadi.org/blog/dignitary-privacy.md

   - 'Term of the Month'
 ---

 Every month, ETAI will be sharing a term or concept of the month that is related to ethical issues in biomedical research.
-The `term of the month` is part of our module's milestones relating to engagement and reflection on ethics with the AI-READI team.
+The `Term of the Month` is part of our module's milestones relating to engagement and reflection on ethics with the AI-READI team.

 ## Term of September 2023: Dignitary Privacy